 - students whose home campus is not UH Hilo (e.g., HCC students)

 - students who have previously earned a baccalaureate degree

 - Native Hawaiians do not qualify for the purpose of this grant

 Opportunities are available on a rolling basis; there is no deadline.
 Please note that students who are deemed eligible to participate in the program are not guaranteed a position.

-Pacific Islander students who complete ONE of these workshops will be given priority consideration for any of the AANAPISI-funded HELP placements.
+Pacific Islander students who complete ONE of the HELP Job Training workshops will be given priority consideration for any of the AANAPISI-funded HELP placements.
 Participation in this workshop does NOT guarantee placement, but you will not be considered until you have completed one of them.
 See Events Calendar for HELP Wanted - Job Training.